 We are a fully inclusive Roman Catholic girls' secondary school.
 We meet high academic standards and promote spirituality, pastoral care and the Roman Catholic community.
 We admit girls from the age of 11 to 18.

 Our Ofsted rating

-St. Anne's was inspected in December 2016 and we were judged to be an'Outstanding' school.
+St. Anne's was inspected in the summer term 2023 and we were judged to be an 'Outstanding' school.

 In his report, the Inspector wrote: